Strategy for software Dummies – part 4

-Pursuing major growth in new markets or with new products is obviously the most difficult and resource demanding set of sources you can choose.
-Such an approach requires a very specific set of strategies with focus on certain management areas and with substantial funds to support the effort.
+Pursuing major growth in new markets or with new products is obviously the most difficult and resource-demanding set of sources you can choose.
+Such an approach requires a very specific set of strategies with a focus on certain management areas and with substantial funds to support the effort.

 Post #1: Strategy? – oh no, not again!